angry-tony/HELK-wiki/Installation.md

         http://localhost:8880/?token=3f46301da4cd20011391327647000e8006ee3574cab0b163
 [I 04:41:10.893 LabApp] 302 GET / (172.18.0.1) 5.77ms
 ```
 That tells you that the Jupyter Server is running, but it does not have an active kernel yet.
-Therefore, a **Spark executor driver** has not being assigned yet.
-Also, you will see a **302** message in the spark logs, and that is fine because you still need to access the Jupyter Lab web interface using your **Jupyter token**.
+Therefore, a **Spark executor driver** needs to be assigned in order for Spark to start.
+Also, you will see a **302** message in the spark logs, and that is normal because you still need to access the Jupyter Lab web interface using your **Jupyter token**.

 Open your preferred browser, go to your Jupyter Interface, and enter your Jupyter token.
 That Jupyter URL is defined in your **HELK JUPYTER NOTEBOOK URI:** message.